Islands and Icebergs may contribute nothing to the Page curve: Entropy at finite temperature

-Note that in the infinite bath limit, the geometric entropy of the island boundary tends to becomes the horizon entropy (for ${b\to \infty}$ ) \bea S_{island} \to {n L \over 2 G_2 z_0}\equiv 2n \cdot S_{BH} \eea But we should not isolate it from the entropy of the icebergs, because in totality the island and icebergs entropies along with the leading `pure' bath entropy term give overall constant quantity, depending only on the size $l$.
-Note length $l$ also gives a measure of total energy of the bath and the subsystem, so it has to be conserved unless there is leakage from the bath.
+Note that in infinite bath limit, the geometric entropy of the island boundary tends to becomes the horizon entropy (for ${b\to \infty}$ ) \bea S_{island} \to {n L \over 2 G_2 z_0}\equiv 2n \cdot S_{BH} \eea But we should not isolate it from the entropy of the icebergs, because in totality the island and icebergs entropies along with the leading `pure' bath entropy term give overall constant quantity, depending only on the size $l$.
+Note length $l$ also gives a measure of total energy of the bath and the subsystem, so it has to be conserved unless there is a leakage from the bath to the outside.
 We have not considered that hypothesis here or other time evolving cases.
 It is possible that $n$ can jump in a time dependent process.
+The discrete nature of the bath entropy is a consequence of the Kaluza-Klein scale at small distances.
+If there is no such compactification at short distances then the bath entropy will vanish smoothly when $a\to 0$.

-Thus from \eqn{fin17} for large bath (with quantum dot system) the quantum entropy of radiation at finite temperature can simply be written as \bea S_{Rad} = S_{dot} ={1 \over 2 G_2}{L\over 2\pi R}\ln\sinh{4\pi n R \over z_0}+ S_{UV}. \eea It is smallest of the entropies and has no contributions from any island or the icebergs.
-Also the island and icebergs cannot be independently observed.
-They would remain fictitious because they contribute only to an unphysical branch of an entropy curve arising from the eq.\eqn{fin2am}.
+Thus from \eqn{fin17} for large CFT bath (in contact with quantum dot system) the quantum entropy at finite temperature can simply be written as \bea S_{bath} \equiv S_{dot} ={1 \over 2 G_2}{L\over 2\pi R}\ln\sinh{4\pi n R \over z_0}+ S_{UV}. \eea It is smallest of the entropies and has no contribution from an island or the icebergs.
+It also implies that the island and icebergs cannot be independently observed.
+They would remain fictitious because they contribute only to an unphysical higher entropy branch arising from eq.\eqn{fin2am}.